Nalhin/factory.io/README.md

 # factory.io

-A modern class-based mock data generation with typescript support.
-It integrates exceptionally well with ORM libraries such as TypeORM.
+A modern class-based test factory generation with TypeScript support.
+It integrates exceptionally well with popular TypeScript class-based libraries such as [TypeORM](https://www.npmjs.com/package/typeorm).

 ## Table of contents